pchen7e2/subtitlext/README.md

 ### Extend to support other sites:
 Continue to fill `subtitlextObj.setup()` of `content.js` (adding about 5 lines of code):

-1. Find the web player DOM of the new site and append the subtitle display box as its child
+1. Find the web player DOM of the new site and append the subtitle display box as the sibling of its parent
 2. Define a function to retrieve the current time value in second from the new site

-### Todo:
+### Possible future work:
-1. Support decoding of subtitle files of encodings other than "utf-8" or "utf-16le".
+1. Web crawling for subtitle files
-2. Support parsing of subtitle files of other formats, like `.ass` or `.ssa`.
+2. Interact with the user to dynamically add support for new sites
-3. Interact with the user to dynamically add support for new sites
+3. Support decoding of subtitle files of encodings other than "utf-8" or "utf-16le".